-Thomas Eakins is forced to resign from the Philadelphia Academy of Art after controversy over the use of male models in a coed art class.
+Thomas Eakins is forced to resign from the Philadelphia Academy of Art after controversy over the use of male models in an art class that includes women.

 The story is more complicated than this may sound, and the resignation was the consequence of a series of questionable behaviors on Eakins’ part, coupled with the ambition of his peers.